nebari-dev/nebari/tests_e2e/playwright/README.md

 pytest tests_e2e/playwright/test_playwright.py
 ```

-Videos of the test playback will be available in `tests_e2e/playwright/videos/`.
+Videos of the test playback will be available in `$PWD/videos/`.
+To see what is happening while the test is run, pass the `--headed` option to `pytest`.
+You can also add the `--slowmo=$MILLI_SECONDS` option to add a delay before each action
+by Playwright and thus slowing down the process.

 Another option is to run playwright methods outside of pytest.
 Both
 `navigator.py` and `run_notebook.py` can be run as scripts.
 For example,